cf73/humanity/content/collections/books/charlottes-web.md

         text: 'Charlotte’s Web'
       -
         type: text
         text: ' is an important novel for its important lessons and messages, as well as its vivid descriptions and memorable characters.
-It is a story that can be enjoyed by both children and adults alike and continues to captivate readers even after almost 70 years.'
+It is a story that can be enjoyed by children and adults alike and continues to captivate even after almost 70 years.'
       -
         type: hardBreak
   -